 With King County's initiation of the subarea planning program, the new plans will be called Community Service Area Plans.
 These will ((be a long-range, multi-discipline, integrated tools that ))apply the countywide goals of the Comprehensive Plan to ((a ))smaller geographic areas.
-Each one of King County’s ((seven))six Rural Area CSAs and each of the five large Potential Annexation Areas has or is scheduled to have its own CSA Plan.
+Each one of King County’s ((seven))six rural CSAs and each of the five large Potential Annexation Areas has or is scheduled to have its own CSA Plan.
 CSA Plans focus on land use issues in the smaller geographies, as well as community identified implementation activities while recognizing the parameters of County funding and revenue sources((are comprised of two primary components: a CSA Plan Profile and a CSA Subarea Plan.
 A CSA Plan Profile applies to an entire CSA geography and includes broad goals and policies, CSA demographics, major land uses and trends, and socioeconomic indicators.
 A CSA Subarea Plan is typically prepared for a targeted area of a CSA such as a rural town center, urban neighborhood or corridor.
-They contain a more detailed plan or analysis than a CSA Plan Profile and often address the intersection of land use, transportation, housing, and/or the environment)).These plans implement and are consistent with the Comprehensive Plan's policies, development regulations, and Land Use Map.
+They contain a more detailed plan or analysis than a CSA Plan Profile and often address the intersection of land use, transportation, housing, and/or the environment)).These plans implement and are consistent with the Comprehensive Plan's policies((,)) and development regulations((, and Land Use Map)).

+In the Glossary, on page G-20, following the definition for “Public Benefit Rating System (PBRS)” add text as follows:

+Public Review Draft

+A Public Review Draft is a draft of executive proposed Comprehensive Plan amendments, including proposed Community Service Area subarea plans, made available to the public for review and comment.
+A Public Review Drafts is published prior to transmittal of proposed Comprehensive Plan amendments to the council so as to provide the public an opportunity to record comments before the executive finalizes the recommended amendments.

+In the Glossary, on page G-26, amend text as follows:

+Subarea ((Planning)) Plans

+((This level of planning brings the policy direction of the comprehensive plan to a smaller geographic area.

+Subarea plans are meant to provide detailed land use plans for local geographic areas.
+These plans are meant to

+implement the King County Comprehensive Plan and be consistent with the County's Comprehensive Plan's

+policies, development regulations, and Land Use Map.))
+A subarea plan is detailed local land use plan that implements, is consistent with, and is an element of the Comprehensive Plan containing specific policies, guidelines and criteria adopted by the council to guide development and capital improvement decisions within specific subareas of the county.
+Subareas are distinct communities, specific geographic areas or other types of districts having unified interests or similar characteristics within the county.
+Subarea plans may include: community plans, community service area and potential annexation area subarea plans, neighborhood plans, basin plans, and plans addressing multiple areas having common interests.
+The relationship between the 1994 King County Comprehensive Plan and subarea plans is established by K.C.C.
+20.12.015.

+Subarea Study

+A subarea study is a study that is required by a policy in the Comprehensive Plan to evaluate a proposed land use change, such as the establishment of new community business centers, adjusting Rural Town boundaries, or assessing the feasibility of zoning reclassifications in urban unincorporated areas.
+Subarea studies are focused on specific areas of the County, but do not look at the larger range of issues that a subarea plan would include.
+Subarea studies are separate from area zoning and land use studies defined in K.C.C 20.08.030.
+The Comprehensive Plan policies and accompanying text shall guide the scope and content of the subarea study.